 - salt, pepper

 - 10 small onions or potatoes (optional)

-Ideally, this can be cooked in a large cast iron casserole dish.
-If you don't have one, brown the meat in a skillet, and transfer to a casserole dish afterwards.
+Ideally, this can be cooked in a large cast-iron casserole dish.
+If you don't have one, brown the meat in a skillet, and transfer it to a casserole dish afterward.